MUKESHSIHAG/physics-simulation/README.md

 ![space particle](/images/spring.png)

-> To use this module in your file download it in the folder where you are working and import PyParticle in your file** You can call its function by passing arguments using name of function
+> To use this module in your file download it in the folder where you are working and import PyParticle in your file** You can call its function by passing arguments using the name of the function

              **Referred to example programs to see how to call the function in PyParticle module** Licensed under [MIT License](LICENSE).